see-k/Field-Agent/README.md

 Use MySQL workbench 8.0 CE to run queries on the following files
 - field-agent-schema-prod.sql
 - field-agent-schema-test.sql

+Use Visual Studio code to send HTTP requests using the file below
+- demoScript.http

+To launch server
+- compile the program -->javac App.java
+- launch the program --> java App
  ______________________________________________________________________

 ## Entity Relations Chart